ADITYAP2003/SIH-1607_TRAFFIC_TITANS/README.md

-# SIH-1607_TEAM AI TRAFFIC DRIVERS
+# TEAM AI TRAFFIC DRIVERS

-Problem Statement ID	- 1607
+Problem Statement ID	- SIH1607

 Problem Statement Title - A smart AI based solution for traffic management on routes with heavy traffic from different directions, with real-time monitoring and adaptation of traffic light timings